 A visit to Bonedi Barir Durga Puja in Kolkata- Part 2

 There are also many stories associated with how Dasghara got its name.
-Das in Bengali means ten and Ghara means pot.
-As one story goes, ten neighboring villages- Aglapur, Dighara, Gangeshnagar, Gopinagar, Ichapur, Jhargram, Nalthoda, Parambo, Srikrishnapur, and Drirampur came together to give the name Dasghara.
+Das in Bengali means ten, and Ghara means pot.
+As one story goes, ten neighbouring villages- Aglapur, Dighara, Gangeshnagar, Gopinagar, Ichapur, Jhargram, Nalthoda, Parambo, Srikrishnapur, and Drirampur came together to give the name Dasghara.
 But no one knows the exact details about it.

-Yet another story says that to protect their wealth during the brutal attack of Mughals in Bengal the rich Kings and Zamindars at that period stored all their valuables like gold coins and jewelleries in ten pots and deposited these pots in the nearby pond giving the name Dasghara.
+Yet another story says that to protect their wealth during the brutal attack of the Mughals in Bengal, the rich Kings and Zamindars at that period stored all their valuables like gold coins and jewellery in ten pots and deposited these pots in the nearby pond, giving the name Dasghara.

-It was during last year in 2022 when I had a chance to visit the Bonedi barir Durga puja of Dasghara.
+It was last year, in 2022, when I had a chance to visit the Bonedi barir Durga puja of Dasghara.
 Since I was staying in Sodepur, we booked a local taxi for the whole day.
 It took us only 2 and a half hours to reach Dasghara.

-From there, on the way back we also visited Tarakeshwar Mandir which is just at a distance of 12 km from there and a very pious place for Hindu devotees.
-All total the taxi charged us Rs5000.
-Maybe it was a little high due to peak season but given the scorching heat and humidity of October in Kolkata we had quite a pleasant trip.
+From there, on the way back, we also visited Tarakeshwar Mandir, which is just at a distance of 12 km from there and a very pious place for Hindu devotees.
+All in total, the taxi charged us Rs5000.
+Maybe it was a little high due to peak season, but given the scorching heat and humidity of October in Kolkata, we had quite a pleasant trip.

-As we drove towards Dasghara we passed by beautiful villages of rural Bengal.
-The road was quite in good condition.
+As we drove towards Dasghara, we passed by the beautiful villages of rural Bengal.
+The road was in quite good condition.
 And it was full of greenery wherever I turned my eyes.
 I think there is so much similarity in the sights of rural Bengal and Assam.
 I am grateful that I had my full share of both.

 I had already done my full research on which bonedi baris of Dasghara I wanted to visit before I commenced my journey.
 It took around three hours for our car to go around Dasghara.
 For local sightseeing, you can also hire an e-rickshaw as they are well acquainted with the Bonedi Baris of Dasghara and all other remarkable places.
 It will be time-saving and also cheap.